This article will explain everything Australian fisherman need to know about weather including how

 Verdict - False.
 BoM forecast data is relatively expensive so most sites don't use it.
 While all weather

-not use BoM forecast data at all, instead they use forecast data from the NOAA in America.
+not use BoM forecast data because it only covers Australia, instead most sites and apps use forecast data from the NOAA in America.
 The NOAA

 produce a global forecast model called GFS which is available on the internet.